 The isolation process was conducted after soil samples underwent serial dilution until dilution factor (DF) 10-10.
 Diluted samples were transferred onto the PLA-emulsified medium via pour plate technique and incubated at 30°C in the incubator for 3-5 days until bacterial formation was visible on the plate.
 Yellow zone indicates PLA degradation activity carried out by PLA degrader [20].
 Plates containing bacteria from DF 10-6 until DF 10-10 were taken to be re-streaked.
 Each microbe with different visuals was transferred onto new PLA-emulsified agar and purified via streak-plate technique until single colony is obtained.
 The number of isolates found in soil samples can be observed in Table 1.
 The single colonies from plates with DF 10-8 and 10-10 was further re-streaked based on the justification that the microorganisms present shows distinct physical characteristics and is the most accessible to pick up microbes.
-During the process of isolation, only single colony of 13 isolates were obtained through continuous streaking (A8Z, A8K, A8A, B8K, B8Z, B8A, C8K, C8C, D8K, D8B, A10K, A10B, D10A).
-The physical shape of the remaining isolates remains dilated even after a series of streaking which may be due to long incubation of period.
+During the process of isolates remains dilated even after a series of streaking which may be due to long incubation of period.
 According to [21], different microorganisms have different incubation hour and the extended time of incubation will cause the colony to dilate.

 Dilution Factor (DF) Number of isolates from soil sample

-A В С D
+А В С D

-10 -6 18 15 24 69
+10-6 18 15 24 69

-10 -7 6 3 8 12
+10-7 6 3 8 12

-10 -8 5 3 3 4
+10-8 5 3 3 4

 10-9 3 2 3 3

-$10^{-10}$ 2 - 1 1
+10-10 2 - 1 1